-This means people using water through bores, other than for stock and domestic use in the Darwin Rural Water Control District are required to obtain a Water Extraction Licence.
+This meant people using water through bores, other than for stock and domestic use in the Darwin Rural Water Control District were required to obtain a water extraction licence.

-The exemption known as the ‘15 litre per second exemption’ has been in place since the commencement of the Water Act in 1992.
-It was included as an exemption to the licencing requirement to assist with horticultural and agricultural development in the Darwin rural area.
+The exemption was known as the ‘15 litre per second exemption’ and was in place since the commencement of the Water Act in 1992.
+It was included as an exemption to the licensing requirement to assist with horticultural and agricultural development in the Darwin rural area.

 The original intention of the exemption was to foster the development of agriculture and horticulture in the Darwin rural area.

 Since the exemption was introduced in 1992, and in particular in the last 10 years there has been increased competition for, and use of, groundwater resources in the region for residential development, industry development and horticultural and agricultural use.

 The exemption has allowed for large volumes of water to be used without any corresponding monitoring and reporting to Water Resources Division.